 Key Themes: Players learn about specific events that constituted the road to revolution.
 They learn about the basic concepts that gave the Founders a blueprint for a democratic republic.
 They experience the compositional process, or the "art of democratic writing," that made it possible to convert distressing experiences into a shared diagnosis of the "course of human events."
 They work through the core structure of the arguments for independence in the text, and finally they prepare to participate by needing to choose for themselves how to respond to grievances.

-Prototype: Portrait of a Tyrant has seven chapters set across the thirteen colonies.
-Our prototype consists of the first chapter, set aboard a ship called the Gaspee, in the harbor near Providence, Rhode Island in 1772.
+Prototype: Portrait of a Tyrant has seven levels set across the thirteen colonies.
+Our prototype consists of the first level, set aboard a ship called the Gaspee, in the harbor near Providence, Rhode Island in 1772.
 The Gaspee Affair predates the Boston Tea Party by eighteen months and serves as a dramatic introduction to grievances related to immigration, trade, and taxation.

 Check out this play-through video of our prototype:

 Team: Our production team, including programmers and artists, is led by our game director, Gabe Turow, Ed.D.
 Click here to learn more about Gabe's game design firm, Fourth Dimension Games.

 We have also recruited a diverse group of teachers and administrators from across the country to advise this project.
 Meet our Teacher Advisory Board!